Åre XC-arena located in Björnen.

 The various areas for cross-country skiing around Åre and they all have a somewhat different character and offer different types of trails, surrounding terrain and feeling.
 We’ll figure out the differences and hope to guide you to the right track.

-For the trails in Duved, Ullådalen and Björnen, the same track pass applies.
+For the trails in Duved, Ullådalen and Björnen, the same track pass applies, price list is found here.
 You can buy track passes in the machines at the respective track centres or at any SkiStar shop.
 Day passes can also be bought at the Skidcenter ÅreBjörnen and Fjällsport in Duved.
 Children under 15 years may use the tracks for free.

 In Björnen you’ll find the following tracks: